 This too, is a transformative shift, with the real-time payments market share expected to quadruple within the next few years.3

 How can community banks and credit unions better prepare for the market opportunities?
-In this whitepaper, we'll provide insight into the evolving landscape and some key considerations around offering P2P payments, including a brief review of the newly released FedNow payments option.
+In this whitepaper, we'll provide insight into the evolving landscape and some key considerations around offering P2P payments.

 The evolving marketplace of P2P payments